JamesWoolfenden/terraform-aws-sslcert/README.md

 ![ssl cert](./diagram/ssl_cert.png)

-Include this repository as a module in your existing Terraform code:
+Include this repository as a module in your existing Terraform code, as *module.cert.tf*:

 ```hcl
 module "cert" {